 - Patience – An above-average level of patience, especially in dealing with customer concerns, is very important

-- Complaint Resolution – It is never easy to be on the receiving end of a customer complaint, but if handled with sensitivity and tact, a complaint can be an opportunity to turn the customer’s experience around and thereby gain their long-term loyalty.
+- Conflict Resolution – It is never easy to be on the receiving end of a customer complaint, but if handled with sensitivity and tact, a complaint can be an opportunity to turn the customer’s experience around and thereby gain their long-term loyalty.

-- Empathy – For a customer service leader, empathyis a very subtle but important skill.
+- Empathy – For a customer service leader, empathy is a very subtle but important skill.
 Empathy provides the foundation for a deeper trust and connection.

 - Trust – Customers are loyal to companies they can trust.
 That means that anyone in a leadership role conducts themselves with the utmost integrity and honesty, both internally and externally.